rougier/from-python-to-numpy/03-anatomy.rst

 understand if you want your computation to benefit from numpy philosophy.

 Let's consider a simple example where we want to clear all the values from an array whose dtype is `np.float32`.
-What would be the best way?
-The syntax below is rather obvious (at least for who is familiar with numpy) but the question is to known whether this is the fastest way.
+How does one write it to maximize speed?
+The below syntax is rather obvious (at least for those familiar with numpy) but the above question asks to find the fastest operation.

 .. code-block:: python